lekos22/tgbot-zksync-farm/README.md

 1. You fund some wallets with ETH
 2. You bridge to ZKSync
 3. You swap ETH to WETH or USDC
-4. Every couple days, you run the bot in python, go to the bot with telegram, generate a list of tx for every wallet, and run the program.
+4. Every couple days, you run the bot in python (from PC), go to the bot on telegram, the bot generate a list of tx for every wallet, and you send the ok to execute the transactions.

-I know I know, running with python (from PC) and then going to telegram looks redundant, but it's ok for the moment, and we don't want to upload the private keys to a server for the moment!
+I know I know, running with python from PC and then going to telegram looks redundant, but it's ok for the moment, and we don't want to upload the private keys to a server for the moment!

 You can leave python running as long as you want, even days, and the bot will continue to wait for commands.